vtech6/goml/README.md

 <body>This repo was created with two goals in mind:

-- Check my understanding of neural networks and the ability to implement them accordingly
+- Check my understanding of neural networks
 - Verify if Go is the language I would choose when building systems of higher technical and intellectual complexity

-To make sure I do understand the issue at hand, I decided to forgo any external libraries and implement all data types and functions myself.
+To make sure I do understand the issue, I decided to forgo any external libraries and implement all data types and functions myself.
 To keep track, I will list the limitations and goals below.

 <b>Limitations: </b>
 - No external libraries or modules